Television in Australia: Television and programming in the 2010s

 In the early stages of the 2010s, several governmental analysts observed that commercial networks were having trouble making the transition to digital television and subsequently, a $250m rebate was implemented on their licensing fees.
-The government funded stations, ABC and SBS, received increased funding in the closing stages of the 2000s to enable them to make the transition to digital TV.
+The government-funded stations, ABC and SBS, received increased funding in the closing stages of the 2000s to enable them to make the transition to digital TV.
 Meanwhile, the community station C31 received no government assistance or funding to make the transition; this still remains a source of controversy.

 Other issues were noted such as the increased cost of producing local content on commercial networks.
 For example: it costs roughly $800,000 to produce one hour of local content such as Underbelly and Packed to the Rafters, in comparison to a mere $100,000 to purchase one hour of the US produced Two and a Half Men, the former example screening very often during the off ratings period 2009–10.
 The cost disparity has led many to question the viability of commercial networks in the future of delivering and investing in locally produced content and has also brought their financial arrangements with business and industry groups into question.
 Meanwhile, ABC and SBS quickly began producing very successful local content with shows such as Review, Lawrence Leung's Choose Your Own Adventure, Hungry Beast and many more publicly funded local programs, produced in Australia, with Australian cast and crews, adding to the increasing health of Australian film and television industries.

-During January 2010, the ABC announced its long-awaited 24 hour news channel, ABC News 24 to launch in mid-2010.
+During January 2010, the ABC announced its long-awaited 24-hour news channel, ABC News to launch in July 2010.
 It will broadcast on the current ABC HD channel and according to the ABC, "Australia's first free-to-air 24-hour television news channel".
-Following technical issues at ABC's new playout facility MediaHub, ABC News 24 launch date was pushed to 22 July 2010.
-ABC News 24 began to broadcast a three-minute loop promo on Channel 24 on 6 July 2010.
+Following technical issues at ABC's new playout facility MediaHub, the ABC News launch date was pushed to 22 July 2010.
+ABC News began to broadcast a three-minute loop promo on Channel 24 on 6 July 2010.